Fort Alden |

 (1777 - 1783), Nelliston

-A fortified and palisaded two-story stone farm house (1750), built by Johan Peter Wagner II.
+A two-story stone farm house (1750), originally built by Johan Peter Wagner.
+Also spelled Waggoner.
+Fortified and palisaded by his son John Peter Wagner II.
 A blockhouse was inside the stockade.
 Attacked in October 1780 but held.
 The house still exists, but modified.
+Located about two miles northwest of the town center.
+See also Vrooman (1951)

 (1580 - 1625), near Hallsville

-A Mohawk Indian palisaded village, also known as Ots-tun-go.
-Marker located on NY 80 about two miles east of town.
+A Mohawk Indian palisaded village, also known as Ots-tun-go located on Otsquago Creek.
+Marker located on NY 80 about two miles east of town, on Indian Hill.

 Fort Clyde

 A large palisade with a blockhouse in the center, located two miles southwest of Fort Plain.
-Built by the local militia.
+Built by the local militia under Col. Samuel Clyde at the home of Johann Nicolas Dunkle.
 Dismantled in 1785.

 Fort Failing

-A fortified stone house built in the 1750's by Nicolas Failing, later fortified by his son Henry.
-After the war it became the property of Col. Henry Frey, a Tory and brother to John.
+A stone house built in the 1750's by Nicolas Failing, later fortified by his son Henry, although it was never palisaded.
+After the war it became the property of Col. Henry Frey, a Tory and brother to Major John Frey, a Patriot.
 It burned down in 1833.
+Located one mile west of the Van Alstyne Tavern, about two miles south of Fort Plain.

-A fortified log and stone house, originally built in 1738.
-Also known as Fort Van Alstyne, after first owner and builder Marte Janse Van Alstyne.
+A fortified log and stone house, originally built in 1738 by Marte Janse Van Alstyne.
 Philip Van Alstyne owned the house during the American Revolution.
 At this time the house functioned as a tavern and became a frequent meeting place in 1776 for the Tryon County Committee of Safety.
 General Nicholas Herkimer received his commission here to command the Tryon County Militia in 1775.
-Later, Colonel Samuel Clyde, who commanded at Fort Plain/Fort Rensselaer, is known to have moved his family there after the Cherry Valley Massacre.
-This may have contributed to the building erroneously being called Fort Rensselaer in some historical texts.
+Later, Colonel Samuel Clyde, who commanded at Fort Plain/Fort Rensselaer (1), is known to have moved his family there after the Cherry Valley Massacre.
+This may have contributed to the building erroneously being called Fort Rensselaer (2) in some historical texts.
 There is no evidence of the house being palisaded during the war.
 The house (rebuilt in 1760's) still exists at 4 Moyer Street, refurbished by the Van Alstyne Society and the Fort Rensselaer Club, which owns and operates it.
+See also Vrooman (1951)

 Fort Frey

-A trading post built by Heinrich Frey was originally here in 1689 (at foot of hill), and was palisaded by the British in Queen Anne's War from 1702 - 1713.
-The present stone house was built in 1739 by son Hendrick, and was used by the British in the 1750's.
+A log trading post built by Heinrich Frey was originally here in 1689 (at foot of hill), and was palisaded by the British in Queen Anne's War from 1702 - 1713.
+The present stone house was built in 1739 by son Hendrick, and was used by the local militia in the 1750's.
 Hendrick's son John lived here at that time.
-It was minimally fortified (loopholed), but it is not known if the house was palisaded, nor if it was used by Patriot forces in the American Revolution.
-John Frey was later a major in the Patriot army.
+It was minimally fortified (loopholed), but it is not known if the house was palisaded, nor if it was used by Patriot militia forces in the American Revolution.
+It was nevertheless never known to have been attacked during the latter war.
+John Frey was later a major in the Patriot militia.
 The house still exists today in fine condition.
-The town was originally named Stoneraby, later corrupted.

 Fort Keyser